garrandall/popular-music-data/tracks/when-i-m-with-you-sheriff.md

 And I never wanted
 To share the things I want to share with you

-Oooh, babe
+Oh, babe
 Lost in love is what
 I feel when I'm with you

-Baby, ooh
+Baby, oh
 I get chills
 When I'm with you, oh...
 Oh, baby, my world stands still
 When I'm with you
 When I'm with you

-Whoa, oh, oh.....
+Whoa, oh, oh...

-Baby, ooh
+Baby, oh
 I get chills
 When I'm with you, oh...
 Oh, baby, my world stands still